https://www.dataquest.io/blog/learning-curves-machine-learning/

 The total derivative assumes all variables are potentially codependent whereas the partial derivative assumes all variables but x are constants.

 There is something subtle going on here with the notation.
 All of the derivatives are shown as partial derivatives because f and ui are functions of multiple variables.
-This notation mirrors that of MathWorld's notation but differs from Wikipedia, which uses instead (possibly to emphasize the total derivative nature of the equation).
-We'll stick with the partial derivative notation so that it's consistent with our discussion of the vector chain rule in the next section.
+This notation mirrors that of MathWorld's notation but differs from Wikipedia, which uses

 In practice, just keep in mind that when you take the total derivative with respect to x, other variables might also be functions of x so add in their contributions as well.
 The left side of the equation looks like a typical partial derivative but the right-hand side is actually the total derivative.
 It's common, however, that many temporary variables are functions of a single parameter, which means that the single-variable total-derivative chain rule degenerates to the single-variable chain rule.

-Let's look at a nested subexpression, such as .
-We introduce three intermediate variables:
+Let's look at a nested subexpression, such as

 and partials:

-where both and have terms that take into account the total derivative.
+terms that take into account the total derivative.

 The form of the total derivative remains the same, however: